Last Updated on May 26, 2023

-Whether you call these yummy purple fruits saskatoon berry, juneberry, serviceberry, shadbush, or something else entirely, when you taste them, you won’t believe you’ve lived without them all these years!
+Whether you call these yummy purple fruits saskatoon berries, juneberries, serviceberries, shadbush, or something else entirely, when you taste your first juneberry, you won’t believe you’ve lived without them all these years!
 These nutritious and flavorful berries are a delicious addition to any yard, and they’re easy and fun to forage.
 And seriously, who doesn’t want free fruit?

-This awesome berry deserves wider attention — full of rich summer flavor and healthy nutrients, juneberry is a winner for your edible landscape and adventures in foraging.
+Whatever your preferred name for them, these wonderful little berry deserves wider attention — full of rich summer flavor and healthy nutrients, juneberries are a winner for your edible landscape and adventures in foraging.
 Read on to find out more about this many-named berry that I hope will find its way to your table this season!

 If you want to get technical, the botanical name for juneberry is amelanchier.
 Serviceberry (or juneberry or saskatoon berry) is in the same family as roses, apples, and plums.
 There are many different varieties, and you’ll find some regional variation in wild-growing subspecies.

-We mostly call these trees juneberry, their common name in the U.S. In Canada they’re referred to as saskatoon berry, and it seems they’re better known and more used there.
+We mostly call these trees juneberries, their common name in the United States, In Canada they’re usually referred to as saskatoon berry, and it seems they’re better known and more used there.
 My apologies to Canadian readers if you find my use of the word juneberry mildly offensive, but it’s what we’ve called them for years and what comes naturally.
 I’m going to use the different names interchangeably in this post in hopes of catching more people looking to learn about these wonderful native berry plants!

 If there are any leftovers, saskatoon berries wind up topping our homemade yogurt and whirred into homemade fruit leathers.
 We usually grab some growing in public spaces near us to cram as many juneberries into our tummies before their short season ends.

-Juneberry can handle full sun as well as light shade and doesn’t create deep shade for other plants, making it a great choice for the permaculture landscape.
+Juneberry trees can handle full sun as well as light shade and don’t create deep shade for other plants, making it a great choice for the permaculture landscape.
 And as long as you’re planting a tree, why not get the bonus of free, delicious fruit for your family to enjoy?

 Juneberries are superstars both for taste and their nutrient profile!